josemasa13/journaling_serverless_app/README.md

 * `content` (string) - The content written for the journal entry
 * `attachmentUrl` (string) (optional) - a URL pointing to an image attached to the journaling item

-You might also store an id of a user who created a TODO item.

 # Implemented functions